OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 The manufacturers that do the best job of improving their overall manufacturing productivity and efficiency are the ones with the best data and the clearest picture of what is actively influencing things like quality and availability.

-I wrote a lot about visibility here and honestly believe it is a far better idea to work towards than obsessing over which metric to use and what the ultimate score is.
+I write a lot about visibility and honestly believe it is a far better idea to work towards than obsessing over which metric to use and what the ultimate score is.

 Again, you can measure both metrics easily with a tool like SensrTrx.
 It will also provide the visibility needed to properly improve the variables responsible for the culmination of both metrics.